 The @WithAnnotations annotation causes the container to deliver the ProcessAnnotatedType events only for the types which contain the specified annotation.

-The observer method may inject a BeanManager
+Container lifecycle event observer methods may inject a BeanManager:

 '''

-<T> void processAnnotatedType(@Observes ProcessAnnotatedType<T> pat, BeanManag er beanManager) \{ \ \dots \ \}
+<T> void processAnnotatedType(@Observes ProcessAnnotatedType<T> pat, BeanManag er beanManager) { ... }

 '''

 An extension observer method is not allowed to inject any other object.